FAForever/wiki-pages/Learning/Cybran-1v1-Guide.md

 ### <img src="Cybran_T1_Assault_Bot.png" title="fig:Cybran_T1_Assault_Bot.png" width="50" alt="Cybran_T1_Assault_Bot.png" /> Mantis

-> While you have LABs that can be used in the opening 90-120 seconds of the game due to their low build time, your main tank (actually another bot technically) is nearly as fast and will win if it runs in to an early lab from your enemy.
+While you have LABs that can be used in the opening 90-120 seconds of the game due to their low build time, your main tank (actually another bot technically) is nearly as fast and will win if it runs in to an early lab from your enemy.
 The top speed of all LABs is 4.0 (remember that your Hunter has the lowest HP), the Mantis is 3.7, the Thaam is 3.5, the Striker is 3.4 and the Aurora is 2.9.
 The Mantis generally is about even with or slightly better than the Thaam in a straight fight, as it has 2 DPS more and 10 HP less, and is half way between a Striker and a LAB for speed.
->
->	- Comparison of all T1 tanks, and all LABs.
+- Comparison of all T1 tanks, and all LABs.

->
-> This means you should be able to shut down enemy raids if you scout well and delay their expansion more effectively by getting your units in to annoying places quickly, and then staying alive when a superior force arrives to chase them off.
+This means you should be able to shut down enemy raids if you scout well and delay their expansion more effectively by getting your units in to annoying places quickly, and then staying alive when a superior force arrives to chase them off.
 You can often get in behind your enemy's early tanks and ACU to cause serious disruption and gain a potentially game-winning advantage.

-> The slow turret speed of the Mantis does complicate this advantage - it's quite possible to lose to an enemy Mantis that your opponent is not paying attention to if you micro your own Mantis badly in a 1v1.
+The slow turret speed of the Mantis does complicate this advantage - it's quite possible to lose to an enemy Mantis that your opponent is not paying attention to if you micro your own Mantis badly in a 1v1.
 Generally speaking you want to approach or run away from your enemy's tank in a zig zag.
 You will usually either escape with your superior speed or win the fight.
 You should avoid charging past the enemy tank or causing very sharp changes of direction.
 Your turret may fail to track the target and stop firing for a crucial amount of time.
-{.is-info}

 ### ![<File:Air.png>](Air.png "fig:File:Air.png") Air
 <img src="Cybran_T1_Interceptor.png" title="fig:Cybran_T1_Interceptor.png" width="50" alt="Cybran_T1_Interceptor.png" /><img src="Cybran_T1_Bomber.png" title="fig:Cybran_T1_Bomber.png" width="50" alt="Cybran_T1_Bomber.png" /><img src="Cybran_T1_Gunship.png" title="fig:Cybran_T1_Gunship.png" width="50" alt="Cybran_T1_Gunship.png"/>
-> Your air, on the other hand, is not so strong early.
+Your air, on the other hand, is not so strong early.
 The T1 Cybran bomber is arguably the worst in the game (although possibly slightly better than the UEF Scorcher), with the lowest damage and bad accuracy.
 Early bombers can still win you games with good build orders and a slow counter from the enemy, but if your opponent is dodging their engineers and you are not countering this with good micro, you may find yourself making multiple passes on engineers for no kills.
 Keep in mind that bad micro can allow stationary or un-dodged engineers survive a pass for a variety of reasons.

->
-> You may be tempted to use an early Jester, which can work very well if your opponent has neglected to build air, however it is a major risk given the cost for an early-game economy.
+You may be tempted to use an early Jester, which can work very well if your opponent has neglected to build air, however it is a major risk given the cost for an early-game economy.
 It is less of an "all-in" to secure air superiority first with interceptors (which are arguably the worst in the game due to their inability to kill an air scout in one volley) before causing serious damage with a Jester.
 A Jester rush works best on small (5x5) maps where you have intel on the enemy’s second factory.
 A land scout after the second engineer on most 5x5 maps, will arrive at the enemy base just in time to see what factory they are building second.
 If it is a land factory, go ahead with your Jester.
 If they make an air factory second, build an interceptor and ambush their air with yours.
 If your Jester is successful, it can be a good time to get Tech 2 land while you are ahead, especially against Aeon.

->
-> Comparison of all interceptors, Bombers and statistics of T1 Gunship Jester {.is-info}
+- Comparison of all interceptors, Bombers and statistics of T1 Gunship Jester

 ### <img src="A_T1_Tank.PNG" title="fig:A_T1_Tank.PNG" width="50" alt="A_T1_Tank.PNG" /> Auroras and Zthuees <img src="Sera_T1_Arty.png" title="fig:Sera_T1_Arty.png" width="50" alt="Sera_T1_Arty.png" />

 <img src="A_T1_Tank.PNG" title="fig:A_T1_Tank.PNG" width="50" alt="A_T1_Tank.PNG" /><img src="Sera_T1_Arty.png" title="fig:Sera_T1_Arty.png" width="50" alt="Sera_T1_Arty.png" />
-> On amphibious maps, you will have trouble against Aeon and Seraphim.
+On amphibious maps, you will have trouble against Aeon and Seraphim.
 If you expect units to be appearing across a body of water, you need to make early frigates if you can, and fortunately your frigate is the most mass efficient one of the four factions, but you will be behind on land units if you do this due to the high mass investment required for naval units.
 You may also have some success with early Jesters if you can secure air control.
 Fortunately for Cybran (and UEF), a number of these maps have been removed from the [map pool](Ladder_Map_Pool "wikilink"), meaning being blindsided by this is less likely now.
-{.is-info}

-## Small maps
+## Small maps{.tabset}
 A lot of games on small maps in particular are decided by the "basics" - better raiding, eco balance, unit micro and knowing when to attack, when to upgrade your ACU/land factory/eco or how to take advantage of it when your opponent does these things.
 You can't do this stuff worse than your opponent and expect to win often.
 Cybran is a bit under rated on small land maps due to the low hit points of their units.
 However Cybran offers you unique ways to win.

 ### Summary